jboss-developer/jboss-eap-quickstarts/logging-tools/README.md

 -------------------------------------
 You can also start the server and deploy the quickstarts or run the Arquillian tests from Eclipse using JBoss tools.
 For general information about how to import a quickstart, add a JBoss EAP server, and build and deploy a quickstart, see [Use JBoss Developer Studio or Eclipse to Run the Quickstarts](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_JBDS.md#use-jboss-developer-studio-or-eclipse-to-run-the-quickstarts)

+You may see the following warning when you import this quickstart into JBoss Developer Studio.
+You can ignore this warning as it occurs in a generated file.

+        The import org.jboss.as.quickstarts.loggingToolsQS.exceptions.LocaleInvalidException is never used
+        GreeterExceptionBundle_$bundle.java
+        /jboss-logging-tools/target/generated-sources/annotations/org/jboss/as/quickstarts/loggingToolsQS/exceptions	line 8
+        Java Problem

 Debug the Application
 ------------------------------------